Decision Trees: How They Work and Practical Examples

 Practical Applications of Decision Trees

 Decision trees are crucial in many fields.
-In healthcare, doctors apply them to diagnose diseases based on symptoms.
-For example, a doctor might start with fever as the root node, then branch out to various illnesses.
+In healthcare, doctors use decision trees to diagnose diseases based on symptoms.
+For example, a doctor might start with fever as the root node and then branch out to various illnesses.

 In finance, decision trees are used for risk assessment and credit scoring.
 Banks evaluate loan applications by looking at income, credit history, and employment status.
 This method ensures fair and consistent lending decisions.